antonfirsov/docs/2023/04-Apr/dotnet-8-preview-3/dotnet-8-preview-3.md

 dotnet workload clean
 ```

-Next time you encounter issues managing workloads, consider using `workload clean` to safely restore to a known-good state before trying again.
+Next time you encounter issues managing workloads, consider using `dotnet workload clean` to safely restore to a known-good state before trying again.

-`clean` has two modes of operation, discussed next.
+`clean` has two modes of operation, which are discussed next.

 #### `dotnet workload clean`